alexharv074/aws_exam_notes/solution-architect-developer/iam_notes.md

 2. Use that token to obtain Temporary Security Credentials from AWS.
 Provider ID = graph.facebook.com RoleArn = arn:aws:iam::877950674958:role/WebIdFed_Facebook Role Session Name web-identity-federation
 3. Access AWS with access key and secret key.

 > A user authenticates with facebook first.
 They are then given an ID token by facebook.
-An API call, AssumeRoleWithWebIdentity, is then used in conjunction with the ID token.
+An API call, `AssumeRoleWithWebIdentity`, is then used in conjunction with the ID token.
 A user is then granted temporary security credentials.

-Remember API call is named AssumeRoleWithWebIdentity.
+Remember API call is named `AssumeRoleWithWebIdentity`.

 ---